smithk58/xiv-raid-hub/README.md

-# XivRaidHub
+# Xiv Raid Hub

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.12.
 If you're interested in contributing you can find more information on the [about page.](http://www.xivraidhub.com/about)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Development also requires running [XIV Raid Hub API](https://github.com/smithk58/xiv-raid-hub-api).
+May also require [XIV Raid Hub Bot](https://github.com/smithk58/xiv-raid-hub-bot) if you're touching functionality that requires the bot, such as alarms.

 ## Code scaffolding